resilientdb/ResChat/Readme.md

   - Thread #3: When sending a message, the sender will activate this thread to check whether the receiver has successfully received the message
   - Thread #4: Send messages
   - Thread #5: Read public information (user offline scenarios)
+  - Thread #6: Read acknowledgement of public information (user offline scenarios)

+- Queues:
+  - Send queue: This queue will store commandline instructions to send message
+  - Receive queue: This queue will store messages get from the chain